 Your portfolio should consist of three pieces of instrumental or vocal performance which shows a range of your performance technique.

-If you are applying for the MA in Composition, you should attach two or three scores and if possible a recording of these scores.
+If you are applying for the MA Music (Composition pathway), you should attach two or three scores and if possible a recording of these scores.

 Look through our country-specific information to find out more about entry requirements, funding opportunities and future visits to your country